jackabox/gridsome.jackwhiting.co.uk/content/drafts/firebase-with-netlify-lambda-functions.md

     })
   })
 }
 ```

 Don't forget to update the "YOUR_COLLECTION_NAME" and "YOUR-APP-URL" placeholders in the file.

 ## Making sure things work when deployed

-When we deploy the code the Netlify it will currently have no idea that any of this exists and therefore we'll ned to create a `netlify.toml` file to tell Netlify what to do with out directory.
+When we deploy the code the Netlify it will currently have no idea that any of this exists and therefore we'll need to create a `netlify.toml` file to tell Netlify what to do without directory.

 ```toml
 [build]